Mojo Criollo Marinade

 TO MAKE IN THE FOOD PROCESSOR:

 • Pulse several times until ingredients are chopped well and combined.
-Transfer the sauce to a bowl or storage container.
-Add the hot pepper and stir.
+Add the olive oil and pulse to blend.
+Stir in ½ habanero pepper or serrano and transfer the sauce to a bowl or storage container.
 Refrigerate until ready to use for marinade.

 TO ASSEMBLE IN A BOWL.